Subic Bay: History

 In 1542, Spanish conquistador Juan de Salcedo sailed into Subic Bay but no port developed there because the main Spanish naval base would be established in the nearby Manila Bay.
 When the British captured this base in 1762, the Spanish were forced to find an alternate location and Subic Bay was found to be a strategic and superb port location.
 In 1884, King Alfonso XII of Spain decreed that Subic was to become "a naval port and the property appertaining thereto set aside for naval purposes."

+In the Philippine Revolution the Spanish naval base in Subic was captured by revolutionary Philippine forces, helped by the Cuban-Filipino admiral, Vicente Catalan.

 The Americans captured the Spanish base in 1899 during the Philippine–American War, and controlled the bay until 1991.
 During this period, the naval facilities were greatly built up and expanded, including a new naval air station that was built in the early 1950s by slicing the top half from a mountain and moving the soil to reclaim a part of Subic Bay.
 In 1979, the area under American control was reduced from 24000 ha to 6300 ha when the Philippines claimed sovereign rule over the base.

 After the 1991 Mount Pinatubo eruption, the Americans closed the base, and the area was transformed into the Subic Bay Freeport Zone.

 In 2012, controversy arose when a contracted shipping firm was accused of dumping toxic waste into Subic Bay.
 MT Glenn Guardian, one of the vessels owned by a Malaysian firm, had collected 189500 L of domestic waste and about 760 L of bilge water from USS Emory S. Land, a US Navy ship.
 Since the Malaysian firm was contracted by the US Navy, albeit with Philippine approval, the incident ignited anti-American sentiments in the Philippines from a militant group.